-Claire is a Partner in the Family department, practicing exclusively in the area of family law for 16 years.
+Claire is a Partner in the Family team, practicing in the area of family law for 16 years.
 She recognises that changing family dynamics require a flexible and commercial approach, with early intervention and the use of ADR being key.

-Her diverse practice includes advising international and domestic HNW clients on the financial consequences of a relationship breakdown.
-Her expertise includes dealing with trusts and corporate assets, inherited wealth, complex remuneration structures and international assets, often where there are allegations of non-disclosure or dissipation.
-Claire also has a particular interest in wealth protection, advising clients on pre and post nuptial agreements.
+Her diverse practice includes advising international and domestic HNW clients on the financial implications of relationship breakdown, in particular those involving trusts and corporate assets, crypto assets, inherited wealth, complex remuneration structures and where there are allegations of non-disclosure or dissipation.
+She also has a well-established wealth protection practice advising clients on pre-and post-nuptial agreements.

 - Acting as lead Associate in the highest value divorce to be litigated in the English courts.
 The case also involved determination of the extent to which the media should be restricted from reporting a day by day account of matrimonial financial proceedings.

 - Representing the wife in an application for a Hemain order stopping the husband from progressing arbitration in the USA pursuant to a pre-marital agreement, while the wife’s proceedings in England were awaiting a decision on the husband’s application for a stay.

 - Successfully obtaining residence for a father of two young children from their alcoholic mother.
 The order ensured that all contact with the mother was supervised and prevented her from revisiting matters for a year, to guarantee some stability for the children.

 - Wyatt v Vince UKSC 14 - Supreme Court of the United Kingdom: Assisting in the case in which the firm acted for the successful Appellant wife in financial remedy proceedings that had been brought almost 30 years following the parties' separation and 19 years since their divorce.